Budapestby VisitCity Guides

 Local SIM Cards

-Yettel Hungary (formerly Telenor) offers straightforward "Pay As You Go" options with 1GB for 1,100 HUF ($3), 3GB for 2,500 HUF ($6.30), or 5GB data-only for 3,300 HUF ($8.40), all valid for 30 days and usable throughout the EU.
+Yettel Hungary (they used to be called Telenor) keeps things simple with their "Pay As You Go" options.
+You can get 1GB for 1,100 HUF ($3), 3GB for 2,500 HUF ($6.30), or 5GB data-only for 3,300 HUF ($8.40).
+All of these last 30 days and work throughout the EU.

 Vodafone store interior showing phone accessories wall display and red branded signage